plan-systems/design-docs/proof-of-correctness.md

         - A newly generated community key is distributed to **C**'s members via a persistent data channel using asymmetric encryption (a community admin )
    - **C**'s "member registry channel" is defined as a log containing each member's UUID and current crypto "epoch"
    - **C**'s root "access control channel" (ACC) is a log containing access grants to member ID

-An actor is said to have access to "in" **C** if and only if she possesses the communit
-Their intention is to assert that:
-   1. All communication between members in **C** is informationally opaque and secure from all actors *not* in **C**.
-   2. Additional new members can be invited into **C** at any time
-   3. The community's data store replicates across members of **C** such that
-        a.  bl
-        b.  ggf